-This Policy is one of the 'Standard infection control precautions' (SICPs) referred to by NHS England and NHS Improvement.
+This Policy is one of the 'Standard infection control precautions' (SICPs) referred to by NHS England in the National infection prevention and control manual (NIPCM) for England.

 Blood and body fluids, e.g. urine and faeces, may contain a large number of microorganisms, such as bacteria and viruses.